 The following table sets forth a summary of our consolidated results of operations for the periods presented.
 This information should be read together with our consolidated financial statements and related notes included elsewhere in this annual report.
 The results of operations in any period are not necessarily indicative of our future trends.

-(Amounts expressed in thousands, except share data and per share data, or otherwise noted)
+(American te annual and in the second a and also and also and alassa data and a share with a second b (Amounts expressed in thousands except snare data and per snare data, or otherwise noted)